 In Malta there is compulsory motor insurance legislation obliging motorists to have third party liability cover.
-Prior to May 2004, third party cover was unlimited but was subsequently changed by means of legislative amendments to a limit of €1,164,687.
-The adoption of the 5th Motor Insurance Directive provided for further increases to the third party liability limit, up to € 5,000,000 for death or bodily injury.
-With effect from 11 June 2017 the third party liability limited will increase to €6,070,000 for death or bodily injury.
+Prior to May 2004, third party cover was unlimited but was subsequently changed by means of legislative amendments to a limit of \notin 1,164,687.
+The adoption of the 5th Motor Insurance Directive provided for further increases to the third party liability limit, up to \notin 5,000,000 for death or bodily injury.
+With effect from 11th June 2017, the third party liability limit will increase to \notin 6,070,000 for death or bodily injury.